 If you’re in this situation and Steam isn’t starting, you need to disable the beta client without actually going into Steam.
 To do this, go to the package folder in your Steam directory (C:\Program Files (x86)\Steam\package by default) and delete the file called “beta.”

 “Failed to Load SteamUI.dll”

-One of the more common problems on Steam is the dreaded Steamui.dll error where Steam fails to find the DLL file it needs to open.
+One of the more common problems on Steam is the Steamui.dll error, where Steam fails to find the DLL file it needs to open.
 There are a few possible solutions to this.

 -clientbeta client_candidate to the end of the target directory.
-So in my case the whole box will read:
+In my case the whole box will read:

 Use this shortcut from now on to run Steam, and you should be fine.

-If all that fails and your Steam still isn’t opening, there’s a quick way to reinstall it while keeping all your preferences and games intact.
-In your Steam installation folder delete everything apart from Steam.exe, steamapps, and userdata.
+If all the above instructions fail and Steam still isn’t opening, there’s a quick way to reinstall it while keeping all your preferences and games intact.
+In your Steam installation folder, delete everything apart from Steam.exe, steamapps, and userdata.
 Next, double-click “Steam.exe” and let it reinstall.
 (If you want your new Steam folder to be installed elsewhere on your PC, you can move Steam.exe, steamapps and userdata to another location before you do this.)

 Got Steam Up But Still Can’t Launch Games?